Chobits

 Chobits (ちょびっツ, Chobittsu) is a Japanese manga series written and illustrated by the Japanese manga collective Clamp.
 It was serialized in Kodansha's seinen manga magazine Weekly Young Magazine from September 2000 to October 2002, with its chapters collected in eight bound volumes.

 Chobits was adapted as a 26-episode-long anime television series broadcast on TBS from April to September 2002.
-In addition, it has spawned two video games as well as various merchandise such as figurines, collectable cards, calendars, and artbooks.
+In addition, it has spawned two video games as well as various merchandise such as model figures, collectible cards, calendars, and artbooks.